Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 The Outcome Data: Who Actually Wins?

-We analyzed 512 bootstrapped micro-SaaS businesses (defined as: software product, $1K–$1M ARR at any point, self-funded).
+We analyzed 512 bootstrapped micro-SaaS businesses.
 Data sourced from public Indie Hackers posts, MicroAcquire listings, and founder interviews.

 5-Year Outcomes by Founder Structure

-The headline: Co-founded micro-SaaS outperforms solo on most metrics — but 28% of co-founded teams implode before reaching $5K MRR.
+The headline: Co-founded micro-SaaS outperforms solo on most metrics — but 28% of co-founded teams implode before reaching — financial details locked.
 That co-founder breakup rate is the buried cost that most "co-founder is better" analyses ignore.

 The Co-Founder Breakup Problem

-28% of co-founded micro-SaaS teams split before $5K MRR.
+28% of co-founded micro-SaaS teams split before — financial details locked.
 What does that mean in practice?

 What Triggers a Split (Reported Reasons)